 For all projects awarded funding by DWR, the funding recipient will need to execute a funding agreement with the State.
 It is HIGHLY recommended that applicants review the grant agreement template prior to submission of their proposal.
 If applicants are not able to abide by the terms and conditions contained therein, applicants should not submit a proposal.
-A funding agreement template may be found online at: xxx insert site xxx.
+A sample funding agreement is available upon request.
 The following is a partial list of requirements that will be contained within any funding agreement: